mesg-foundation/engine/docs/api/service.md

 Please update the Service file
 -->

-API accessible from services.
-This API can and should only be accessible when you create a MESG Service.
-It provide all functions necessary to be able to execute tasks and submit specific events.
+This is the API for MESG Services to interact with MESG Core.
+It must be consumed only by MESG Services.
+It provides all necessary functions that MESG Services need to interact with MESG Core.

+Applications must not use this API, but rather use the [Core API](./core.md).

 [[toc]]

 ## EmitEvent

-Let you to emit an event to the [Core](../guide/start-here/core.md) based on the ones defined in your [mesg.yml](../guide/service/service-file.md).
+Emit an event to [Core](../guide/start-here/core.md).
+The event and its data must be defined in the [service's definition file](../guide/service/service-file.md).

 <tabs>
 <tab title="Request">